 As one of six children born to a coal mining father in Krebs, Dominic Anthony Giacomo spent his youth washing dishes at a neighboring town’s restaurant while daydreaming about owning his own one day.
 After serving in the U.S. Navy, “Dom” returned to his hometown and made his dream a reality in 1950 with the opening of Isle of Capri.
 Remembered as a shrewd businessman, Dom built the restaurant to look and function like a real house (just in case the business went under).
 Today, the building still resembles a private residence and beckons customers in with a simple neon sign reading “Italian Food.”

-With menu staples like homemade ravioli, spaghetti and meatballs, steak, fried shrimp, pasta drenched in alfredo and lamb fries, Isle of Capri was so successful that it spawned a second restaurant: Giacomo’s in McAlester.
+With menu staples like homemade ravioli, spaghetti and meatballs, steak, fried shrimp, pasta drenched in alfredo and lamb fries, Isle of Capri has experienced tremendous success.
 House specialties at Isle of Capri include classic favorites, as well as corn-fed steer steaks that come broiled and coated in sauteed garlic and butter sauce.
 Homemade Italian sausage and Chateaubriand (a thick cut of tenderloin filet) are also popular picks.

 At this family-owned and operated business, it’s fitting that the entrees are served family style with generous portions of salad, Muenster cheese, peppers, garlic bread and more on the side.
 Don’t forget to try the spaghetti and ravioli, which comes served in the Isle’s luscious homemade spaghetti sauce.